-The area where the Encompass 4 reads tags at the current RF range is called the read zone.
-The antenna pattern, or read zone, of the Encompass 4 Reader would look roughly like a pear-shaped balloon if you were able to see it.
-When installing the Encompass 4 Reader, you should first mark the unit's read zone using the RF range set at the factory-default maximum.
-You can later adjust the read zone using the techniques discussed in "Fine-Tuning and Verifying the Read Zone" on page 8-146.
+The area where the Encompass 4H reads tags at the current RF range is called the read zone.
+The antenna pattern, or read zone, of the Encompass 4H Reader would look roughly like a pear-shaped balloon if you were able to see it.
+When installing the Encompass 4H Reader, you should first mark the unit's read zone using the RF range set at the factory-default maximum.
+You can later adjust the read zone using the techniques discussed in "Fine-Tuning and Verifying the Read Zone" on page 8-144.

-If two Encompass 4 Readers are installed near each other, TransCore recommends that you fine-tune each reader for the ideal read zone before connecting it permanently to sense input/sense output and communications cables.
-A minimum of 2 MHz frequency separation between the two adjacent readers is required for correct operation.
+If two Encompass 4H Readers are installed near each other, TransCore recommends that you fine-tune each reader for the ideal read zone before connecting it permanently to sense input/sense output and communications cables.